jeff-gitcode/java-todo-api/README.md

 ### Docker Instructions

 For instructions on how to build and run the application using Docker, refer to the [Docker Guide](README.Docker.md).

+## CI/CD Pipeline

+This project uses **GitHub Actions** for Continuous Integration (CI) and Continuous Deployment (CD).
+The pipeline ensures that the application is built, tested, and deployed automatically whenever changes are pushed to the repository.

+### Pipeline Workflow

+1. **Build and Test**:
+   - The pipeline compiles the code and runs all unit and integration tests.
+   - It uses Maven to build the project and execute tests.
+   - Test reports are generated in the `target/surefire-reports` directory.

+2. **Artifact Creation**:
+   - The pipeline packages the application into a JAR file.
+   - The JAR file is archived as an artifact for deployment.

+3. **Deployment**:
+   - The pipeline deploys the application to a production server.
+   - Deployment is triggered on pushes to the `main` branch or manually via the GitHub Actions interface.

+### GitHub Actions Workflow File

+The CI/CD pipeline is defined in the `.github/workflows/production-build.yml` file.
+Below is an overview of the workflow:

 ## License